hghcomphys/remote-alarm-system/README.md

 # GSM Remote Alarm System
-_GSM Remote Alarm System_ is an experimental implementation of a broader idea of how I can build a home alarm system.
+_GSM Remote Alarm System_ is an experimental implementation of a broader idea of how one can build a home alarm system.
-This repository shows my attempts to remotely control an alarm system using [SIM800L][sim800lref] GSM module that is connected to [ESP32][esp32ref] microcontroller.
-My challenge was particularly on the programming side which how to communicate and control the GSM module to send/receive SMS messages, and then using those messages in order to activate alarm mode or even control external devices such as a relay.
+This repository shows my attempts to remotely control an alarm system using [SIM800L][sim800lref] GSM module that is connected to a [ESP32][esp32ref] microcontroller.
+My challenge was, particularly on the code side, on how to communicate and control the GSM module to send/receive SMS messages, and then using those messages in order to activate alarm mode or even control external devices such as a relay.

-If you are interested in home automation and security, no doubt that open source [Home assistant](https://www.home-assistant.io/) running on Raspberry Pi is a better approach to follow, and this repository only for educational purpose.
+If you are interested in home automation and security, no doubt that the open source [Home assistant](https://www.home-assistant.io/), running on Raspberry Pi, is a better approach to follow, and this repository is only for educational purpose.

 <!-- ![image](docs/esp32_remote_alarm.JPG) -->
 <img src="docs/esp32_remote_alarm.JPG" alt="drawing" width="600"/>